BanerjeeLab-repertoire/Decoupling-Phase-Separation-and-Fibrillization-Preserves-Condensate-Biochemical-Activity/README.md

 # Expected run time for demo on a "normal" desktop computer
 For the entire demo (both MSD determination and estimation of complex moduli), it should take ~10 minutes.

-# Instructions for use - Videos acquired with known acquisition parameters (number of frames and exposure time) can be processed to get the particle trajectory data using Fiji.
-The custom python codes can be used on trajectory data
+# Instructions for use
-with the input file format .xml to compute the particle MSDs and the complex moduli from the estimated MSDs.
+Videos acquired with known acquisition parameters (number of frames and exposure time) can be processed to get the particle trajectory data using Fiji.
+The custom Python codes can be used on trajectory data with the input file format .xml to compute the particle MSDs and the complex moduli from the estimated MSDs.